Sadistik Exekution: Final recordings

-A further two Sadistik Exekution albums were recorded, the first, Fukk released in 2002 and the second, simply called Fukk II, appearing 18 months later.
-Dave Slave has often affirmed that the band is no more, claiming to be busy with his solo act Doomed and Disgusting and other musical pursuits.
-Kriss Hades has established himself as a solo artist, producing an album of noise and dark ambience in 2002.
-He also maintains a parallel career as an underground illustration artist.
-Rok also moved further into the art world and eventually became a highly respected and sought-after illustrator for other heavy metal bands and labels around the world.
+Two more Sadistik Exekution albums were recorded.
+The first, Fukk, was released in 2002.
+The second, Fukk II, followed 18 months later.
+Dave Slave has claimed that the band is over, claiming to be busy with his solo act Doomed and Disgusting and other pursuits.
+Kriss Hades is a solo artist, producing an album of noise and dark ambience in 2002.
+He also works as an underground illustration artist.
+Rok moved into the art world and became an illustrator for other heavy metal bands and labels.
 Sloth distanced himself from the other Sadistik Exekution members.
-However, he continued to play as a session drummer with various low key rock and metal bands around the local Australian live pub and club circuit.
+He continued to play as a session drummer with various low key rock and metal bands around the local Australian live pub and club circuit.

 Sadistik Exekution made a live return in November 2009 as the featured act at the Australian Metal Awards in Sydney.
-Leading up to the event, Rok was interviewed on radio station JJJ's leading heavy metal show 'The Racket' with Andrew Haug.
-He spoke at length with Andrew of his many adventures over the years as well as the upcoming live performance.
-During the interview, Rok made no further comments about Sadistik Exekution recording further albums.
-Later that month they appeared to a capacity crowd at Sydney's Fox Studios for the Australian Heavy Metal awards night, where they were given the final spot for the night.
+Leading up to the event, Rok was interviewed on radio station JJJ's heavy metal show 'The Racket' with Andrew Haug.
+He spoke at length of his adventures and the upcoming live performance.
+During the interview, Rok made no comments about Sadistik Exekution recording further albums.
+Later that month, they appeared to a capacity crowd at Sydney's Fox Studios for the Australian Heavy Metal awards night, where they had the last spot for the night.

-Despite many invitations to perform at various events and festivals within Australia and Europe over the following years, the band always declined such offers.
-However, founding members Rok and Dave Slave have continued to work together with post band business activities, including merchandise, label and legal matters.
+The band has declined invitations to perform at various events and festivals in Australia and Europe.
+Founding members Rok and Slave have continued to work together with post-band business activities, including merchandise, label, and legal matters.